 For example, if the bank’s quality liquid assets are $150 and the anticipated net cash outflows is $ 100, the LCR is 150%, so the bank is in a favorable position to face 30 days of an emerging extraordinary withdrawal demand.
 No need to say that at least a bank should have an LCR of 100%.

 This part may be misleading, are really those assets categorized as liquid and held for sale easy to sell and non-volatile?
 It has been proven how some western banks have manipulated its assets valuation to reach the minimum liquid coverage ratio requirements.
 Supervisory bodies and auditors should exercise strict control to avoid malpractices.

-Another measure to assess the liquidity and the risk assumed by a bank, is the loan to deposit ratio.
-A high ratio indicates that the bank has had to borrow excessively to grant loans and may lack liquidity to cover any unforeseen circumstances that require funding, in addition to be more exposed to loan defaults.
+Another measure to assess the liquidity and the risk assumed by a bank is the loan to deposit ratio.
+A high ratio indicates that the bank has had to borrow excessively to grant loans and may lack the liquidity to cover any unforeseen circumstances that require funding, in addition, to be more exposed to loan defaults.

 Loans are the most profitable asset, the higher the quality, the better.
 A conservative and prudent bank, does not take exaggerated risks when lending and investing your money.

 Ideally, a bank should have a loan-to-deposit ratio below 90% and have high-quality loan portfolio to ensure their feasibility and profitability.

 A safe bank has low levels of non-performing loans, borrowed money over which the debtor has not made their scheduled payments for at least 90 days.
 Ideally, the non-performing loans should be less than 1% of its total gross loans.